City of Rocks State Park New Mexico: Ultimate Guide to Camping, Hiking, and Tips

 • Facilities: modern restrooms with flush toilets, warm showers

-• Cost for camping: The cost was $10 for non electric and $14 for electric sites a night plus $4 booking fee online.
+• Cost for camping: The cost was $15 ($105 for a week) for non-electric and $30 for electric sites a night plus $3.50 online booking fee.
 They do have walkup reservations available at the entrance where you fill out the envelope and put your money in.

-• Camping details: There are 41 developed sites.
-4 of those sites have water and electric hookups.
+• Camping details: There are 43 developed sites.
+6 of those sites have water and electric hookups.
 Each campsite has a picnic table, fire ring, and trash can.
 Large boulders do provide some shade.
-Click here for reservations.
+Reservations can be made online up to 6 months in advance.
 Walk up reservations are available on a first come first serve basis.

 • Group camping: There is a section for group camping

-Facilities: They have nice warm showers located at the entrance next to the visitor center.
-There are 4 restrooms with flush toilets located throughout the park but the only showers are at the front entrance next to the visitor center.
-They are open 24 hours.
+Warm showers are located at the entrance next to the Visitor Center.
+There are 4 restrooms with flush toilets located throughout the park, but the only showers are at the front entrance.
+The shower facilities are open 24 hours.

 City of Rocks State Park New Mexico